CPHS/OPHS Glossary of Terms

 The product of conception from the time of implantation until delivery.

-infant.
-The term “fetus” generally refers to later phases
+The term “fetus” generally refers to later phases of development;

 Fogarty International Center (NIH) - The Fogarty International